 You may also have your vehicle impounded for up to 12 months and you will be required to have a ignition interlock device on your car for 24 months.

 What are potential sentences for the FOURTH OR LATER DUI?

-A FOURTH OR LATER DUI (within 10 years) is almost always charged as a felony.
+A FOURTH OR LATER DUI (within 10 years) is almost always charged as a felony, so it is critical you work with a 4th time offense DUI lawyer in San Diego if you have been charged with this crime.
 A potential sentence includes attending an alcohol or drug program for 18-36 months; a $390 to $1,000 fine, plus penalty assessments of an additional 180% of the fine; and a 4-year license revocation.